AADI-Systems/AADI/docs/PRODUCT.md

 A Decision Brief is not:

-- A summary
+- A summary.
-- A chatbot answer
+- A chatbot answer.
-- A final recommendation
+- A final recommendation.

 A Decision Brief is:

-> A structured preparation document that helps humans make better decisions.
+> A structured preparation document that helps humans understand situations and prepare better decisions.

 A Decision Brief contains: